alexhaydock/zfs-on-wsl/README.md

 ### Known issues
 * For some reason, I can't build a ZFS pool out of sparse files.
 This is covered in [issue #1 in this repo](https://github.com/alexhaydock/zfs-on-wsl/issues/1).
 I'm not sure why this doesn't work.
 If you're looking to simply test whether ZFS is working after running this script, I recommend finding a USB drive you don't care much about and using the USB Mass Storage method above to do some testing.
-* At the moment, the script auto-selects the kernel version to build based on the kernel version we're currently running.
-That's quite lazy and means that once we're running our custom version, we won't automatically build new versions even if we run the script again.
-Soon, I'll update this to always build the latest release tag from Microsoft's WSL kernel repo.
-* The script currently pulls the latest HEAD from the OpenZFS repo.
-That's been working fine for me so far, but it's probably a good idea to update this to use the latest actual release tag.